Ricardicus/ric-script/README.md

 file named "ric_modules.txt".
 In this file, you write the location of this file.
 It is best provided as an absolute path, but relative (containing a slash) also works.

-You can see if you successfully loaded your _help()_ function available in the interactive mode, will show you what it has loaded.
-It can look like this:
+You can see if you successfully loaded your dynamic library function by using the _help()_ function available in the interactive mode.
+It can look like this, after reading a module named 'example_ric':

 ```BASH
 $ ric